WZZM: News operation

-The 1990s brought changes in the newsroom.
+The 1990s brought changes to the newsroom.
 The station debuted an hour-long morning news program in 1992 and a 5:30 p.m. newscast in February 1993.
 However, WOOD-TV became the news leader in the highly fragmented market: though WZZM-TV was stronger within the immediate Grand Rapids area, WOOD's availability in the Kalamazoo–Battle Creek area more than offset the Muskegon and northern area coverage unique to channel 13.
 WOOD-TV's sales manager likened the advertising sales power of his competitor to "a vehicle with two wheels" because of its inability to cover the full market.
 Another obstacle, particularly with older viewers, was that WOOD-TV predated WZZM in Grand Rapids by more than a decade.
 In 2016, WZZM added eight and a half hours a week of new newscasts, including morning and noon news extensions and a 5 p.m. newscast.

 In 2004, the station debuted a 5 p.m. talk show, Take Five Grand Rapids.
 The program was originally produced outside the news department, mixing features and sponsored segments.
 The show was moved to 4:30 p.m., retitled Take Five & Company, and then moved to an hour at 9 a.m. in 2008.
 It was replaced with a new hour-long program known as My West Michigan in 2015.
 The program was put on a continuing hiatus in July 2020 because of COVID-19-related restrictions that made the show's format unworkable.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WZZM is broadcast from a tower in Grant, Michigan.
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WZZM shut down its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated from its pre-transition UHF channel 39 to channel 13.
+The station's digital signal relocated from its pre-transition UHF channel 39 to VHF channel 13.